Microplastics: Marine and freshwater organisms

 Microplastics are inconspicuous, being less than 5 mm.
 Particles of this size are available to every species, enter the food chain at the bottom, and become embedded in animal tissue.

 Micro- and nanoplastics can become embedded in animals' tissue through ingestion or respiration.
 The initial demonstration of bioaccumulation of these particles in animals was conducted under controlled conditions by exposing them to high concentrations of microplastics over extended periods, accumulating these particles in their gut and gills due to ingestion and respiration, respectively.
 Various annelid species, such as deposit-feeding lugworms (Arenicola marina), have been shown to accumulate microplastics embedded in their gastrointestinal tract.
 Similarly, many crustaceans, like the shore crab Carcinus maenas, have been seen to integrate microplastics into both their respiratory and digestive tracts.
 Plastic particles are often mistaken by fish for food, which can block their digestive tracts, sending incorrect feeding signals to the brains of the animals.
 However, research in 2021 revealed that fish ingest microplastics inadvertently rather than intentionally.
 The first occurrence of bioaccumulation of micro and nanoplastics in wild animals was documented in the skin mucosa of salmon, and it was attributed to the resemblance between nanoplastics and the outer shell of the viruses that the mucosa traps.
 This discovery was entirely serendipitous, as the research team had developed a detailed molecular separation process for the components of fish skin with the primary objective of isolating chitin from a vertebrate for the first time.

-Representation of the exposure of marine life to microplastics.

 A study done at the Argentinean coastline of the Rio de la Plata estuary, found the presence of microplastics in the guts of 11 species of coastal freshwater fish.
 These 11 species of fish represented four different feeding habits: detritivore, planktivore, omnivore and ichthyophagous.
 This study is one of the few so far to show the ingestion of microplastics by freshwater organisms.

 It can take up to 14 days for microplastics to pass through an animal (as compared to a normal digestion period of 2 days), but enmeshment of the particles in animals' gills can prevent elimination entirely.
 When microplastic-laden animals are consumed by predators, the microplastics are then incorporated into the bodies of higher trophic-level feeders.
 For example, scientists have reported plastic accumulation in the stomachs of lantern fish which are small filter feeders and are the main prey for commercial fish like tuna and swordfish.
 Microplastics also absorb chemical pollutants that can be transferred into the organism's tissues.
 Small animals are at risk of reduced food intake due to false satiation and resulting starvation or other physical harm from the microplastics.